Artisan vs Conversica: Key Differences Explained

 SOC 2 Type II, GDPR, TCPA

-ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR & CCPA
+ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR and CCPA

 Artisan drives outbound; Conversica drives follow-up; ZoomInfo powers both

-The distinction matters more than it seems.
+The distinction matters more than it appears on a feature grid.

 Artisan's Ava starts from zero.